Fit By Sci(ence) ← Home

 Testosterone drops roughly 1% per year after 30.
 That is the baseline.
 Most of the decline you feel comes from sleep debt, cortisol elevation, and muscle loss that compounds on top of the baseline, not the baseline itself.

-The proof: men who train resistance and protect sleep into their 60s hold their hormonal environment close to where it was at 25.
-The men who do not lose 3 to 5% of their lean mass per decade and watch their metabolic age race ahead of their bio age.
+The proof: men who keep lifting and protect their sleep into their 60s stay far closer to their younger baseline.
+The men who stop lose roughly 3 to 5% of their lean mass per decade and watch their metabolic age race ahead of their real age.

 You can run your own number on this.
-The free metabolic age calculator shows you exactly how far ahead your physiology has drifted from your real age.
+The free metabolic age calculator shows you how far your physiology has drifted ahead of your real age.
 Some men come back at +5 years.
 Some come back at +20.
 Both are reversible.

 What do I fix first?